 DIY Cleaning Tips For A Wood Table

-Dust may not seem like a threat, but when it builds up, it can damage wood surfaces.
-It doesn’t take much to remove dust, but it does require a small amount of effort on your part.
+Dust may not seem like a threat, but when it builds up, it can act like sandpaper, damaging your wood table.

 You can also clean wood surfaces with a damp or dry microfiber cloth by wiping the affected area in a circular motion.

-A breakfast nook exposed to sunlight looks nice, but it’s not the best thing for wood surfaces.
-Textiles fade when exposed to direct sunlight for extended periods, and wood furniture is no exception.
+A breakfast nook in the window looks nice, but it’s not the best for wood surfaces.
+Textiles fade when exposed to direct sunlight for extended periods, and wood is no exception.

-Similar to temperatures, extreme levels of humidity can damage wood furniture too – and not just your table, but any wood piece.
-Too much humidity in the air can warp wood furniture.
+Similar to temperatures, extreme levels of humidity can warp wood furniture – and not just your table, but any wood piece.

-Low indoor humidity can cause wood furniture to crack.
+At the opposite end of the spectrum, low indoor humidity can cause wood furniture to crack.
 The humidity level inside your home should be 40 to 45 percent.
-This might require an air conditioner or humidifier, depending on the season.
+Keeping humidity levels in check might require a dehumidifier or humidifier, depending on the season.

-Develop daily habits that will help protect your wood furniture and surfaces.
+These daily habits will help protect your wood furniture: